killerasus/GoCalc/README.md

 # Go Calculator

-The purpose of this Calculator is to practice unit testing in Go using the `testing` package.
+The purpose of this Calculator is to practice unit testing and error reporting in Go using the `testing` package, implementing a RPN calculator.

 ## Testing